California Psalms

 blind the victim with cosmic flame and threaten with swift punishment

-fire rage with signal pyres of constellations known
+stoke their rage with signal pyres of constellations known

 to those who ponder horoscopes and aim